yuvalshifriss/age-of-death-prediction/README.md

 # 💀 Age of Death Predictor

 This project predicts the **age at death** for heart failure patients who **died during the study period** (i.e., it does not predict **whether** a patient will die or when death might occur, but rather estimates the age at death for those already known to have died), using clinical features (such as ```smoking``` and ```serum_creatinine```, some continuous and others binary) and multiple regression models (Random Forest, XGBoost,  ElasticNet).
-It includes data exploration, train (85%) / test (15%) splitting, model training, model training, evaluation via cross-validation, and prediction on unseen test data.
+It includes data exploration, train (85%) / test (15%) splitting, model training, evaluation via cross-validation, and prediction on unseen test data.

 ---